MobilePayDev/MobilePay-TransactionReporting-API/docs/index.md

 ### Merchant onboarding
-As an integrator, you automatically have access to the API.
+As an integrator, you automatically have access to the Transaction Reporting API.
 As a merchant, you get access to the MobilePay Production environment, where you can test the technical integration.
 The Reconciliation API consists of GET calls, which is why it not available in the sandbox environment.

 The environment is located on [The Developer Portal](https://developer.mobilepay.dk/)